 Undergraduate Summer Fellowships

 Applications are accepted December 1 - February 15.
-The application period for the summer 2013 fellowship is closed.
-The fellowship application will reopen for the summer 2014 program on December 1, 2013.
+The application period for the summer 2014 fellowship is open.
 Undergraduate students only (students graduating spring 2014 or before are not eligible).
 The summer fellowship is a full time opportunity.

 ( (The Cancer Biology Graduate Program in the Department of Oncology, and the Karmanos Cancer Institute provide Undergraduate Summer Research Fellowships to outstanding undergraduates interested in a career in biomedical research.
 Each student admitted to this 10 week program will be assigned to a faculty member under whose direction he/she will carry out a specific research assignment designed to yield new research findings.
 Students are expected to maintain records of their research, participate in lab meetings and departmental programmatic seminars, attend a one-hour course once a week, and to prepare and deliver a poster describing his/her work on Summer Research Poster Day along with other summer fellows.
 Funds to support the training of undergraduates have been derived from local philanthropy.
 Seven positions will be available during the summer of 2014.
 Underrepresented minority students are encouraged to apply.